nerdyjohnny/ovidoc/docs/source/hardcore.rst

 1. No using mods/hacks/glitches/modified clients/unfair advantages.
 2. Combat logging via mobs or players is not allowed.
 Combat logging will result in a tempban and a lost of that current life with items.
 3. Raiding is allowed
 4. Griefing is only allowed in the sense of raiding.
 You are allowed to break doors or windows to gain entry into a base.
-If the base is concealed and windows/doors are not easily accessible, raiders may break up to two blocks on a wall, or freely break blocks until it allows them access to the windows/doors.
+If the base is concealed and windows/doors are not easily accessible, raiders may tunnel until it allows them access to the windows/doors or into the base.

 .. note:: You can hide your loot, but it should be accessable in a raid (i.e. No using glitches to hide the loot or make unbreakable blocks.)